 - 19. When APRA specifies in writing, an Appointed Auditor must: - (a) undertake a special purpose review of matters specified by APRA relating to the insurer's operations, risk management or financial affairs; and - (b) prepare a report in respect of that review.
-12 - 20.
+13 - 20.
 The review must be completed in accordance with any relevant professional standards and guidance notes (as appropriate to the nature of the special purpose review), to the extent that they are not inconsistent with the requirements of this Prudential Standard.
-Where APRA considers, having regard to the nature of the insurer's operations and the purpose of the special purpose review, that the review should not be completed in accordance with those professional standards and guidance notes, APRA may advise the insurer in writing that an alternative standard must be used.
+Where APRA considers, having regard to the nature of the insurer's operations and the purpose of the special purpose review, that the review should not be completed in accordance with those professional standards

-7 Refer to paragraph 49J(1)(a) and subsection 49J(3) of the Act.
+8 Refer to paragraph 49J(1)(a) and subsection 49J(3) of the Act.